Your Radio City Music Hall Concert Guide

 Orchestra sides have pillar obstructions

-Radio City's architecture creates known sightline problems in extreme side sections.
-Multiple fans report surprise at discovering pillar blocking after purchase.
-Avoid far-sides unless you're okay with partial obstruction.
+Radio City's 1932 architecture creates known sightline problems in extreme side sections.
+Multiple fans report surprise pillar blocking after purchase.
+Avoid far-side seats unless you're okay with partial obstruction.

 Advance parking is required

 SpotHero is the official app.
-On-site parking at Rockefeller Center fills quickly ($35-50+).
-Parking in midtown is expensive; public transit (47-50th St subway, 0.3 miles) is often faster and cheaper.
+On-site Rockefeller Center parking fills quickly ($35-50+).
+Public transit (47-50th St subway, 0.3 miles) is often faster and cheaper than midtown parking and post-show garage exit.

 • 6